jeanluct/braidlab/README.md

 *braidlab* uses Toby Hall's [Train][6]; Jae Choon Cha's [CBraid][7]; Juan Gonzalez-Meneses's [Braiding][8]; and Markus Buehren's [assignmentoptimal][9].

+### license

+*braidlab* is released under the [Gnu Public License v3](http://www.gnu.org/licenses/gpl-3.0.html).
+See COPYING and LICENSE in the root folder of the source code.

 ### support

 The development of *braidlab* was supported by the [US National Science Foundation][3], under grants DMS-0806821 and CMMI-1233935.